 - ½ cup Breadcrumbs

-- strips Bacon chopped in small pieces (Optional)
+- Strips of Bacon chopped in small pieces Optional

 - Pre heat oven to degrees 200.